 - A review of prior mental health records; and

-- Interviews of various individuals, including the children, teachers, other mental health professionals and others that might have relevant information.
+- Interviews of various individuals, including the children, teachers, other mental health professionals, and others that might have relevant information.

 In some cases, the court might simply order an expert psychological evaluation of the parties for the family court’s consideration.
 When this is the case, the psychologist could find that the parties do not have diagnosable disorders.
 Or, the psychologist could find that there are psychological disorders.
-Some disorders that could be found are paranoid personality disorder, narcissistic personality disorder, borderline personality disorder and various others.
+Some disorders that could be found are paranoid personality disorder, narcissistic personality disorder, borderline personality disorder, and various others.

 In other circumstances, the court might request a formal custody evaluation.
 With a custody evaluation, the court looks at what is in the best interests of the children in light of all the factors, including the mental health of the parties.
 Ultimately, in these cases, a recommendation is made by the psychologist.
 Of course, the family court judge can either take this recommendation or may decide not to do so.

 There is no question that when a psychological evaluation is ordered, this can make the child custody case more serious.
 Psychological evaluations are normally not ordered as a matter of course.
 The family court usually has to have a significant question about the mental health of one or both parties.
-But there are cases where this is necessary in the eyes of the family court judge when the allegations or behavior of the parties are serious enough.
+But there are cases where this is necessary for the eyes of the family court judge when the allegations or behavior of the parties are serious enough.

 If you are going through a child custody matter where a psychological evaluation has been ordered, Stange Law Firm, PC can help.
 You can contact us at 855-805-0595.